Juanmi Callejón: Club career

-After finishing the 2016 Apertura as top scorer with 16 goals, including one in the final lost to The Strongest, Callejón left Bolívar in January 2017 for the Saudi Professional League's Ettifaq FC, managed by compatriot Juan Carlos Garrido.
-Having scored twice in 26 games, he rescinded his contract with the club from Dammam in December.
+After finishing the 2016 Apertura as top scorer with 16 goals, including one in the final lost to The Strongest, Callejón left Bolívar in January 2017 for the Saudi Pro League's Al-Ettifaq Club, managed by compatriot Juan Carlos Garrido.
+Having scored twice in 26 games, he rescinded his contract in December.

 Callejón returned to Bolívar in January 2018, a year after leaving them.
 On 17 March 2019, with a goal against Sport Boys Warnes in a 4–1 win, he became the seventh player in the league's history to reach 100 goals.
 Seven months later, he added five more in a 7–2 drubbing of Club Deportivo Guabirá.
 He finished the year's Clausura tournament with 19 goals, tied with Carlos Saucedo and Jair Reinoso as top scorer; his tally of 36 goals for the calendar year was second-most for a Spaniard abroad, after Bienvenido Marañón's 40 in the Philippines.

 Callejón ended his seven years of playing abroad on 30 December 2019, when he signed an 18-month deal at third-tier Marbella FC in his home region.
 In July 2021, the 34-year-old joined Primera Federación side San Fernando CD on a one-year deal.

+On 24 July 2024, Callejón agreed to a contract with Tercera Federación club CD Extremadura from Orihuela CF. He achieved two promotions in as many seasons and, immediately after announcing his retirement, remained at the Estadio Francisco de la Hera as assistant coach.